LiyanNguyen/calculator-app/README.md

 - Live Site URL: https://liyannguyen.github.io/calculator-app

 ### My Process
-- Design the Mobile viewport WHILE desinging the Desktop Viewport at the same time using
+- Design the Mobile viewport WHILE desinging the Desktop Viewport at the same time
 - Design the flex/grid system, making sure to have both Desktop and Mobile Viewport layout correct
 - Add in all the other HTML content
 - Finished up all the CSS designs
+- Add in the JavaScript logic
+- Upgrage to TypeScript

 ### Built with
 - Semantic HTML5 markup
 - CSS custom properties
+- TypeScript
 - Flexbox
-- Grid
 - Mobile-first workflow

 ### What I Learned
-- More Flexbox
-- More JavaScript
+- Reviewed TypeScript
 - Theme Switcher using classes on the root file of the CSS
 - Probably better to specify the widht and height of the small UI elements first rather than the big ones
 - The containers of UI element should just be paddings - their width and height is defined by the smaller elements inside as flex items